wcbing/support.typora.io/_posts/basic/2019-01-05-Shortcut Keys.md

    ![sshot-1](/media/custom-key-binding/sshot-1.png)

-2. Open and edit `conf.user.json` from opened "File Explore".
+2. Open and edit `conf.user.json` from the opened "File Explorer".
 If there's no such file, create one.

-3. Set or add JSON object which represents a key binding, for example:
+3. Set or add a JSON object which represents a key binding, for example:

    ![Snip20160814_7](/media/custom-key-binding/Snip20160814_7.png)

-4. Restart Typora, and the new key binding will be applied.
+4. Restart Typora.
+The new key binding will be applied.

    ![sshot-2](/media/custom-key-binding/sshot-2.png)

-You can set or change shortcut keys for menu items in the menu bar in native window style.
+You can set or change shortcut keys for menu items in the menu bar in the native window style.

-#### Q: Shortcut keys does not work on Ubuntu
+#### Q: Shortcut keys do not work on Ubuntu

 For solutions to this problem please see:
 - <https://help.ubuntu.com/community/KeyboardShortcuts> and